Skip to main content

 • "Rx only" or "For prescription use"

-If the label says "bacteriostatic water" but lacks "USP" anywhere, it has not been verified against pharmacopeia standards.
-Avoid it.
-If it lists a benzyl alcohol concentration other than 0.9% (like 1.5% or 2%), it is not standard BAC water and should not be used for peptide reconstitution.
+If the label says "bacteriostatic water" but lacks "USP" anywhere, it has not been verified against pharmacopeia standards and should be avoided.
+If it lists a benzyl alcohol concentration other than 0.9% (such as 1.5% or 2%), it is not standard BAC water and should not be used for peptide reconstitution.

 Red flags to watch for: